Totino-Grace Boys’ Lacrosse Culture and Mission Statement:

 The Totino-Grace Boys’ Lacrosse team is committed to being a program of integrity and respect.
 We approach the game of Lacrosse with enthusiasm and determination; embracing that the greatest successes are achieved in life’s greatest challenges.
 The TG boys lacrosse team above all, is a family.
 As brothers, we will show our support for one another in our all out style of play.
 We believe giving ourselves for the good of others holds the highest honor of all.
 We believe that a team is made of individuals contributing every available asset to the good of team.
 And as a TEAM, we’re able to move forward to tackle challenges that lie ahead.
 The program’s number one goal is to produce young men that exemplify integrity, grit, determination, and a zeal for life.
 We also want our young men to hold each other accountable and embrace high expectations.
 We want our young man to exemplify the earner.
 The earner is someone who is willing to do what is necessary to achieve lofty goals and conquer challenges for the good of those around him, as much as for himself.
 The earner not only achieves one goal, but embraces theupcoming after one is accomplished.

-Andrew Barter played high school lacrosse at Tabor Academy, MA, where he started as a goalie for three years.
+Coach Barter played high school lacrosse at Tabor Academy, MA, where he started as a goalie for three years.
 He was captain of his team and was awarded All-American honors in 1996.
 He attended Gettysburg College where he was a three-time All-American, including first-team honors in 1999.
 He was the first back-to-back Centennial Conference Player of the Year (1999, 2000) and was tabbed NCAA Division III Goalie of the Year in 1999.
 He was a three-time all-conference first-team selection and finished as the conference’s all-time leader in save percentage (.620) and goals against average (7.02).
-Barter led the team to four NCAA appearances and three conference titles.
+Coach Barter led the team to four NCAA appearances and three conference titles.
 In his senior year, was captain of his team.
-Barter was inducted into the Gettysburg College Athletic Hall of Fame in 2013.
+He was inducted into the Gettysburg College Athletic Hall of Fame in 2013.
 Coach Barter has coached lacrosse for 15+ years.
 In addition to coaching lacrosse, he is a father of two and teaches French at TG.